FortinetCloudCSE/AWS-FGT-201/content/_index.md

 ## Workshop Goals

-In this workshop you will learn how to use FortiGate NGFW deployed as AWS EC2 instances to protect traffic flows in common AWS architecture patterns, as well as some fundamental AWS networking concepts.
+You will learn how to use FortiGate NGFW deployed as AWS EC2 instances to protect traffic flows in common AWS architecture patterns, as well as some fundamental AWS networking concepts.

 The intent is to help clarify the following:
   * Foundational AWS networking concepts such as symmetrical routing traffic in and out of VPCs for various traffic flows